 While divinity is worth the effort, there are a few things I’d like to mention for your candy making success.

 - Ingredients you’ll need to make homemade Southern Divinity Candy: Granulated sugar, light corn syrup, water, egg whites, clear vanilla, chopped pecans and pecan halves to garnish the top.

 - Kitchen tools you’ll need: Large saucepan or skillet, hand mixer or stand mixer, candy thermometer, measuring cups and spoons, small scoop and sheet pans.

 - Don’t attempt to make this on a humid day.
 When doing so, it will take much longer to beat, and may not work at all.
 Divinity is finicky that way.

 - This is one of those moments a stand mixer is a godsend.
 You can certainly make divinity using a hand mixer but, it might be helpful to have an extra set of hands to assist in pouring the hot liquid into the egg whites.

 - Divinity can be made in various forms.
-Most often it’s dropped by spoonfuls in mounds onto a non stick surface such as a silicone mat or wax paper.
-My preference is to use a small cookie scoop (1 Tbsp) for a more uniform look.
+Most often it’s dropped by the spoonful in mounds onto a non stick surface such as a silicone mat or wax paper.
+My preference is to use a small cookie scoop (1 tablespoon) for a more uniform look.

 - If preferred, you can always use a regular tablespoon to drop into desired size mounds.
 Keep in mind divinity is sticky and it’s helpful to have bowl or glass of hot water nearby to dip the spoon, then dry before continuing.
 You don’t have to have special equipment, a scoop or a tablespoon will work.